THE AIRPORTS

 August 1979

-Terminal B and Flight Station 6 handled the international flights at Houston-Continental during the 1970s.
-Seen during a summer rain storm is, N108RD, an Airlift International, Douglas DC-8-54F on a charter flight, with an Alia Royal Jordan Airline Boeing 747-200 being readied for pushback.
+Terminal B and Flight Station 6 handled the international flights at Houston-Intercontinental during the 1970s.
+Seen during a summer rain storm is, N108RD, an Airlift International, Douglas DC-8-54F on a charter flight, with an Alia Royal Jordan Airlines Boeing 747-200 being readied for pushback.

 August 1979